Skip to main content

 }'

-Commit Version with Stream enabled in the playground When you commit a version from the playground, Stream is saved in that version’s model parameters.
-The example curl above does not set "stream": true in the JSON body, but if the committed version was saved with streaming enabled (as in the screenshot), the merged parameters still include stream: true, so the request is handled as streaming even though the client did not send stream explicitly.
-LLM log for the same request showing Type: Chat Stream In Logs, that run shows Type: Chat Stream and the full conversation: the committed system template, your user message from the request body, and the assistant reply.
-The provider receives the stored messages from the prompt version, checks if the request is streaming or non-streaming, applies the additional model parameters from the request and prepends the messages from the prompt version followed by your user message.
+Commit Version with Stream enabled in the playground When you commit a version from the playground, the model parameters (temperature, max tokens, etc.) are saved with it.
+These parameters are merged into the outgoing request, with client-supplied values taking precedence.
+LLM log for the same request showing Type: Chat Stream In Logs, that run shows the full conversation: the committed system template, your user message from the request body, and the assistant reply.
+The log also displays the Selected Prompt name and version number for easy traceability.
+The provider receives the merged model parameters from both the prompt version and the client request, with the messages from the committed version prepended before the client’s messages.

 Example: Responses API